-- 1. Frontier is a public utility as defined by N.C.G.S. § 62-3(23), organized and existing under the laws of the State of North Carolina with its headquarters in Elkin, North Carolina. - 2.
-Frontier is a natural gas local distribution company (LDC), primarily engaged in the business of purchasing, transporting, distributing, and selling natural gas to approximately 4,137 customers in North Carolina, as of September 30, 2019.
+1. Frontier is a public utility as defined by N.C.G.S. § 62-3(23), organized and existing under the laws of the State of North Carolina with its headquarters in Elkin, North Carolina.

+2. Frontier is a natural gas local distribution company (LDC), primarily engaged in the business of purchasing, transporting, distributing, and selling natural gas to approximately 4,137 customers in North Carolina, as of September 30, 2019.

-- 3. Frontier has filed with the Commission and submitted to the Public Staff all of the information required by N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k) and has complied with the procedural requirements of such statute and rule. - 4.
-The review period in this proceeding is the 12 months ended September 30, 2019. - 5.
-During the review period, Frontier incurred total gas costs of \$6,776,781, which was comprised of pipeline demand charges of \$1,920,925, gas supply costs of \$4,902,962, and other gas costs of (\$47,106). - 6.
-The appropriate Deferred Gas Cost Account balance as of September 30, 2019, is a debit balance of \$417,132, owed to Frontier by its customers. - 7.
-Subject to the deferred account reclassifications and adjustments agreed to by the Public Staff Panel and Frontier, Frontier properly accounted for its gas costs during the review period. - 8.
-Frontier's hedging decisions during the review period were reasonable and prudent. - 9.
-During the review period, Frontier purchased all of its gas supply from a full requirements gas supply contract. - 10.
-Frontier's Asset Management Agreement (AMA) with UGI Energy Services, LLC (UGI), provided for up to 20,000 dekatherms (dts) a day for additional gas supply requirements delivered to Zone 5.
-These terms have been carried forward into Frontier's new AMA with UGI which should allow the Company to serve its firm market on peak days through the 2021-2023 winter period. - 11.
-Frontier utilized pipeline capacity from Transcontinental Gas Pipe Line Company, LLC (Transco). - 12.
-Frontier met its supply and capacity needs through a combination of the AMA with UGI, Transco capacity, and a peaking contract. - 13.
-Frontier has continued its "best evaluated cost" gas supply strategy policy. - 14.
-The Company's gas costs during the review period were prudently incurred, and Frontier should be permitted to recover 100% of its prudently incurred gas costs. - 15.
-Frontier should not be required to implement a rate increment in this docket. - 16.
-For the current review period, it is appropriate for Frontier to use the net-of-tax overall rate of return of 6.60% as the applicable interest rate on all amounts over-collected or under-collected from customers as reflected in its Deferred Gas Cost Account.
+3. Frontier has filed with the Commission and submitted to the Public Staff all of the information required by N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k).

+The review period in this proceeding is the twelve months ended September 30, 2019.

+5. During the review period, Frontier incurred total gas costs of \$6,776,781, which was comprised of pipeline demand charges of \$1,920,925, gas supply costs of \$4,902,962, and other gas costs of (\$47,106).

+6. The appropriate Deferred Gas Cost Account balance at September 30, 2019, is a debit balance of \$417,132, owed to Frontier by its customers.

+7. Subject to the deferred account reclassifications and adjustments agreed to by the Public Staff Panel and Frontier, Frontier properly accounted for its gas costs during the review period.

+8. Frontier's hedging decisions during the review period were reasonable and prudent.

+9. During the review period, Frontier purchased all of its gas supply under a full requirements gas supply contract.

+10. Frontier's Asset Management Agreement (AMA) with UGI Energy Services, LLC (UGI), provided for up to 20,000 dekatherms (dts) a day for additional gas supply requirements delivered to Zone 5, these terms have been carried forward into Frontier's new AMA with UGI which should allow the Company to serve its firm market on peak day through the 2021-2023 winter period.

+11. Frontier utilized pipeline capacity from Transcontinental Gas Pipe Line Company, LLC (Transco).

+12. Frontier met its supply and capacity needs through a combination of the AMA with UGI, Transco capacity, and a peaking contract.

+13. Frontier has continued its "best evaluated cost" gas supply strategy policy.

+14. The Company's gas costs during the review period were prudently incurred, and Frontier should be permitted to recover 100% of its prudently incurred gas costs.

+15. Frontier should not be required to implement a rate increment in this docket.

+16. For the current review period, it is appropriate for Frontier to use the net-oftax overall rate of return of 6.60% as the applicable interest rate on all amounts overcollected or under-collected from customers reflected in its Deferred Gas Cost Account.

-These findings of fact are essentially informational, procedural, or jurisdictional and are based on evidence uncontested by any of the parties.
-The evidence supporting these findings is contained in the official files and records of the Commission, the testimony and exhibits of Company witnesses Steele and Younger, and the testimony of the Public Staff Panel.
+The evidence supporting these findings is contained in the official files and records of the Commission, the testimony and exhibits of Company witnesses Steele, and Younger, and the testimony of the Public Staff Panel.
+These findings are essentially informational, procedural, or jurisdictional and are based on evidence uncontested by any of the parties.

-The evidence supporting these findings of fact is contained in the testimony of Frontier witnesses Steele and Younger, the testimony of the Public Staff Panel, and the provisions of N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k)(6).
+The evidence supporting these findings is contained in the testimony of Frontier witnesses Steele and Younger, the testimony of the Public Staff Panel, and the provisions of N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k)(6).

-N.C.G.S. § 62-133.4 requires that each natural gas utility submit to the Commission information and data for an historical 12-month review period concerning its actual cost of gas, volumes of purchased gas, sales volumes, negotiated sales volumes, and transportation volumes.
+N.C.G.S. § 62-133.4 requires that each natural gas utility submit to the Commission information and data for an historical twelve-month review period concerning its actual cost of gas, volumes of purchased gas, sales volumes, negotiated sales volumes, and transportation volumes.
 Commission Rule R1-17(k)(6)(c) requires the filing of work papers, direct testimony, and exhibits supporting the information.